kociumba/K-9/README.md

 You can add as many files to watch as you want, each one can execute the commands defined in cmds.

-The delay setting limits how often the commands can be executed within a specified interval (in seconds).
+The delay setting limits how often the commands can be executed within a specified interval in seconds (the delay is seperate for each watcher).

 Currently, K-9 can only watch files in the same directory as the k-9.yml configuration file.